 BICSI is a professional association supporting the information and communications technology (ICT) industry.
 ICT covers the spectrum of voice, data, electronic safety & security, project management and audio & video technologies.
 It encompasses the design, project management and installation of pathways, spaces, optical fiber- and copper-based distribution systems, wireless-based systems and infrastructure that supports the transportation of information and associated signaling between and among communications and information gathering devices.

 BICSI provides information, education and knowledge assessment for individuals and companies in the ICT industry.
 We serve more than 23,000 ICT professionals, including designers, installers and technicians.
 These individuals provide the fundamental infrastructure for telecommunications, audio/video, life safety and automation systems.
 Through courses, conferences, publications and professional registration programs, BICSI staff and volunteers assist ICT professionals in delivering critical products and services, and offer opportunities for continual improvement and enhanced professional stature.

 Headquartered in Tampa, Florida, USA, BICSI membership spans nearly 100 countries.

 For more information, contact BICSI at 800.242.7405 (USA and Canada toll-free) or +1 813.979.1991.
 You may also email email@example.com.

-Information technology systems (ITS) are the infrastructure systems that enable information to be directed from one point to another.
+Information and communications technology (ICT) refers to the infrastructure systems that enable information to be directed from one point to another.
 These systems include voice, data, management/access, security, broadcast, monitored alarm and audiovisual systems.